adeveloperdiary/DeepLearning_MiniProjects/GoogLeNet/readme.md

             once PyTorch 1.6 has been released.
 7. The network layers sizes can be printed to console for verification.

-There are few differences between this implementation and original GoogLenet paper mostly due to obsolete/outdated concepts.
+There are few differences between this implementation and original GoogLeNet paper, which have been highlighted in relevant section below.

-The authors of the paper faced difficulties to train such a deep network, hence they initially created a smaller network **GoogLenet11(A)** with 11 layers and initialized them using normal distribution.
-Once trained, they used the weights to initialize a bit larger network **GoogLenet13(B)** with 13 layers.
-This way they were able to train a 19 layer network referred as **GoogLenet19(E)**

-However later the authors tested **Xavier initialization** to directly train GoogLenet19 and it was able to achieve same error rate as the original model.
-Hence instead of training separate models, which is very time consuming, I will be training the GoogLenet network using Xavier initialization.

 ## Dataset
-The GoogLenet paper used ImageNet dataset , I will be another dataset named **Caltech256** which is very similar to Imagenet but consists of only 256 Categories and around 30K images.
+The GoogLeNet paper used ImageNet dataset , however this implementation used another dataset named **Caltech256** which is very similar to Imagenet but consists of only 256 Categories and around 30K images.
 Any decent GPU should be able to train using this  dataset in much lesser time than ImageNet.